Tunji17/firstbase/README.md

 Code of conduct:

 Openly accessible, freely available, regardless of any requirement.
-This contract is for anyone, place nice, be nice, remember although Defido Coin is run by a dog, you're likely still talking to a human.
+This contract is for anyone, play nice, be nice, remember although Defido Coin is run by a dog, you're likely still talking to a human.